 Traditionally, a three-milk mixture soaks into an egg-based sponge cake with many holes poked into it.
 Of course, my recipe is an eggless and dairy-free version.

-This sweet vegan treat is so great to enjoy for birthdays, celebrations, Cinco de Mayo, or really for no reason at all!
-It’s a unique creation with a perfect level of sweetness.
+This vegan tres leches is so great for celebrations, birthdays, Cinco de Mayo, or really for no reason at all.
+It’s such a unique creation that everyone will love!

 Tres leches is another one of those recipes that takes me back to my childhood.